Merzasphor/MWSE/readme.md

 These extra functions allow modders to add features and behavior to scripts that would otherwise be impractical or impossible.

+For a list of recent releases, see the [changelog](changelog.md).

 ## Installation

-* Download the latest MWSE release from [GitHub](https://github.com/Merzasphor/MWSE/releases) and unpack to a temporary directory.
+* Download the latest MWSE release from [GitHub](https://github.com/MWSE/MWSE/releases) and unpack to a temporary directory.
 * If you use MGE XE 0.10.0 beta 9 or later:
 	* (Optional) Backup `MWSE.dll` in your Morrowind directory.
 	* Copy `MWSE.dll` from the archive in step 1 to your Morrowind directory.